sveinung/writings/maintainable_backbone_tests.md

 +            genre: "Picaresco"
 +        });

--    //  Fake ajax responses
 -    var server = sinon.fakeServer.create();
 -
--    //  Save the book
 -    this.addBookView.$(".submit-button").click();
 -
--    //  Responding with what was sent in
 -    var requestBody = server.queue[0].requestBody;
 -    server.respond();
 -    server.restore();
 -
--    //  Check that we really save what we expect to have saved
 -    expect(JSON.parse(requestBody)).toEqual({
 -        author: "Miguel de Cervantes Saavedra",
 -        title: "Don Quixote",